How to Create a Spiral of Light, Rituals and Ceremonies to Honor the Winter Solstice on Dec 21

 - After lighting their candle, each person walks back out of the mandala with their lit candle and places it along the spiral, lighting the way out of darkness, expanding and spreading the light, and also honoring the darkness and the light in all of us, while renewing our hopes and dreams.

 Lastly, if these two ceremonies seem too complicated or time consuming in today's busy world, just take a Nature Walk.
-Since the true meaning in a Winter Solstice celebration is a reverence for nature, spend time walking in the woods, grounding, being mindful and thankful for nature’s wonders.
+Since the true meaning or connection in a Winter Solstice celebration is a reverence for nature, spend time walking in the woods, grounding, being mindful and thankful for nature’s wonders.
 This is a great way to spend quality time with children or loved ones, gathering winter foliage such as holly, mistletoe, pinecones and evergreen sprigs.